cjlee1/CMPUT404-assignment-css-hell/README.md

 * Calvin Lee

 Collaboration from:
+* shchau asked him how to do licensing

 Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.

+Textual content is copyright Calvin LEe (C) 2019 under the CC-BY-SD 4.0 unported license.
+Attribution should be a hyperlink to the repository and (C) 2019 Calvin Lee visibile in the text.

 Code is licensed under the Apache 2.0 license.